Quickbooks Self-Employed Review (2021)

-Last year when my dad did my taxes it was kind of a mess.
-Sure scanning my 1099s, W-2s, and other forms to send to him in Arizona was simple enough, but when it came time to talk deductions I was ill prepared.
-While I did make efforts to find old e-mails or dig up receipts from throughout the year, it was clear I could be a lot better organized with the whole thing and potentially save more as a result.
+A few years ago when my dad did my taxes, it was kind of a mess.
+Sure scanning my 1099s, W-2s, and other forms to send to him in Arizona was simple enough, but when it came time to talk deductions, I was ill-prepared.
+While I did make efforts to find old emails or dig up receipts from throughout the year, it was clear that I could be a lot better organized with the whole thing and potentially save more as a result.

-Shortly after getting through that, I decided to sign-up for Quickbooks Self-Employed (or QBSE, for the sake of this article) to see if that could help make tax time a bit easier the next go round.
-Now, a year later and having just completed by latest return, I can tell you that it certainly did make a difference.
-With that, here’s a quick look at Quickbooks Self-Employed and how it has helped me to save money.
+Shortly after getting through that, I decided to sign-up for Quickbooks Self-Employed (or QBSE, for the sake of this article) to see if that could help make tax time a bit easier the next go-round.
+Now, three years later and getting ready to work on my latest return, I can tell you that it certainly did make a difference.
+With that, here’s a quick look at Quickbooks Self-Employed and how it has helped me to save money the past few years.

 What is Quickbooks Self-Employed?

 Even if you don’t recognize the name offhand, there’s a good chance you’ve at least heard of an Intuit product.
 The company is behind the TurboTax software you’ve likely seen on Costco displays each spring as well as their Quickbooks suite meant to aid small businesses with accounting.
-In that same vein, Quickbooks Self-Employed is a pared down version of Quickbooks Online (from what I’ve been told) specifically aimed at sole proprietors like myself.
+In that same vein, Quickbooks Self-Employed is a pared-down version of Quickbooks Online specifically aimed at sole proprietors like myself.